 The school may need to complete an 'Individual Medical Care Plan' if your child has a severe allergy, or has to take regular medication.
 If you think this may be required please contact the Medical Needs Coordinator.
-Please read our policy available on the school website Rutlish School - Policies & Procedures Students with medical conditions will be supported so they have full access to education.
+Please read our Supporting Students in Schools with Medical conditions Policy available on the school website Rutlish School - Policies & Procedures

+Students with medical conditions will be supported so they have full access to education.
 We will endeavour to make reasonable adjustments to support individual medical needs.